cynricthehun/nebula/Nebula-mod-API.md

 ```

 ### Sending packets
-When sending packets you need to know on which side code is running.
+When sending packets you need to know on which side (client or server) your code is running.
 To do that you can use LocalPlayer class in your code.
-Also note that packet processors have `IsHost` variable
+Also note that packet processors already have a `IsHost` and `IsClient` property.
 ```cs
 ILocalPlayer localPlayer = NebulaModAPI.MultiplayerSession.LocalPlayer;
 INetworkProvider network = NebulaModAPI.MultiplayerSession.Network;